tpgent01/e-commerce-back-end/README.md

 ## 🎨Mock-Up
-Shows GET routes to return all categories, all products, and all tags being tested in Incomnia Core:
+<br>**Shows GET routes to return all categories, all products, and all tags being tested in Incomnia Core:</br>
 <br>![](assets/mock-up1.gif)</br>

-Shows GET routes to return a single category, a single product, and a single tag being tesed in Insomnia Core:
+**Shows GET routes to return a single category, a single product, and a single tag being tesed in Insomnia Core:
 <br>![](assets/mock-up2.gif)</br>

-Shows the POST, PUT, and DELETE routes for categories being tested in Insomnia Core:
+**Shows the POST, PUT, and DELETE routes for categories being tested in Insomnia Core:
 <br>![](assets/mock-up3.gif)</br>